 6. Reflect on Your Progress

 Periodically review your entries to notice patterns and progress.
 Reflecting on past journal entries can offer new insights into your growth and remind you of the challenges you’ve overcome.
-This reflection reinforces the positive impact of journalling on your emotional well-being.
+This reflection reinforces the positive impact of journalling on your emotional wellbeing.

 Make Journalling a Part of Your Routine